platformatic/platformatic/docs/service/configuration.md

 ### `basePath`

-Service proxy basePath when exposing this service in a [composer](../composer/configuration.md) when setting the `proxy` property.
+Service proxy base path when exposing this service in a [composer](../composer/configuration.md) when setting the `proxy` property.

 If not specified, the service will be exposed on the service or a value specified in the service code via `platformatic.setBasePath()`.